 The Faustian bargain hundreds of embedded journalists struck with the military involved capitulating to an elaborate set of limits and conditions.
 Embedded with the military turned out to be a euphemism for in bed with the military, which is how a truly shameful episode in American television journalism shaped up.
 For journalistic jingoism, it was hard to find a better example than the coverage of the high-tech media extravaganza known as “Operation Iraqi Freedom.”
-What made the supposed American champions of objectivity so much more obnoxious is that they paraded flagrant bias as gritty and
+What made the supposed American champions of objectivity so much more obnoxious is that they paraded flagrant bias as gritty and honest reporting.

 Embeds, for instance, were supervised by the military in the same way Saddam once assigned minders to accompany western journalists.
 Even so, American television networks went beyond the call of duty in giving unquestioning credence to the home team.

 As farsighted as Washington has been in controlling and shaping the emerging information, not least through the embed program, the degree to which the networks transformed into shills for the administration must have exceeded its wildest expectations.
 (Come to think of it, the dearth of hard-edged questions from the press in general at the U.S. Central Command’s briefings would have done any dictator proud.)

 The monolithic quality of the reporting/cheerleading coming from the networks was and still is proof of the slutty sell-out.
 Practically all network embeds focused exclusively on the pentagon’s version of who did what, when, and how.
 Logistics usurped real issues; spectacle replaced substance, as the viewer was subjected to a perspective as monochromatic as the green of the night vision optics.

 In their coverage, the networks also evinced a thorough assimilation of the Pentagon’s power words.
 With the deployment of bluster like, “Breaking Baghdad,” “Decapitation,” and “Shock and Awe,” a morally repugnant zeal was the order of the day.